Parent & Family Engagement Programs

 Dr. Meehan was named a Bilingual Education Fellow by the U.S. Department of Education in 1993.
 She received her Ph.D. in Education from the University of Illinois in 2000 and her contribution to the university’s mission of service was recognized in 2004 when she received the UIC Award of Merit

-Ruby Camacho is a Visiting Research Specialist and Assistant to the Director for the UIC Center for Literacy.
+Ruby Camacho is an Associate Director for the UIC Center for Literacy.
 She assists the Director with grants management & Center administration.
 She is also the AmeriCorps Program Director and collaborates with Center-affiliated principal investigators to develop grant proposals that expand current Center activities and implement new literacy programs.
 Ruby believes that community service is one the best ways to learn about helping others as you learn about yourself.
 Over the past eight years, she has been instrumental in securing AmeriCorps funding to support family literacy education programs for Head Start parents served by the Center.
 Her efforts encourage members and staff to develop a mindset of serving their community for a lifetime.
 Ruby has an M.A from the University of Illinois at Chicago and a B.A. in Sociology from the University of Illinois at Urbana-Champaign.